agents-flex/agents-flex/docs/core/chain.md

     }
 }
 ```
-## Types of Execution Chains
+## Types of Chains

-To meet different scenarios, Agents-Flex provides the following types of execution chains:
+To meet different scenarios, Agents-Flex provides the following types of chains:

-- SequentialChain: Sequential execution chain
+- SequentialChain: Sequential chain
-- ParallelChain: Concurrent (parallel) execution chain
+- ParallelChain: Concurrent (parallel) chain
-- LoopChain: Looping execution chain, which can be used for games between two (or more) models (such as two large models playing chess) or similar functionalities like the `Stanford AI Town`.
+- LoopChain: Looping chain, which can be used for games between two (or more) models (such as two LLMs playing chess) or similar functionalities like the `Stanford AI Town`.

 ## Perception

 During the execution of a chain, notifications of execution events are issued at different stages.
 Additionally, each agent may also publish its own custom events during execution.

-Each agent can perceive changes in the execution of the chain by implementing `ChainEventListener`, thereby endowing the agent with the ability to perceive the world.
+Each agent can perceive changes in the execution of the chain by implementing `ChainEventListener`, thereby endowing the agent with the ability to perceive the world (Chain).

-## Example Code
+## Samples

-**Example Code1**：Execute through `SequentialChain` and obtain a result:
+**Samples 1**：Execute through `SequentialChain` and obtain a result:

 ```java
 public static void main(String[] args) {